elventear/quartz-scheduler/README.txt

 Quartz unit and integration tests.
 You can disable tests by passing -Dmaven.test.skip=true on the mvn command-line.

-By default, only the main "quartz" module and the "quartz-jboss" module JARs are built.
-The quartz-oracle and quartz-weblogic depend on proprietary Oracle and Weblogic JARs that are not available in any public Maven repositories, and therefore these modules have been excluded from the default build.
-To build these modules you will need to obtain the following JAR files and install them into your local Maven repository:

-    com.oracle:ojdbc5:jar:11.2.0
-    com.bea.core:datasource:jar:1.6.0

-Once you have these artifacts installed into your local repository you can enable the quartz-oracle and quartz-weblogic modules by activating the Maven profiles "oracle" and "weblogic" with the -P mvn command-line option.
-For example:

-    mvn -Pweblogic install

-Note that the quartz-weblogic module depends on the quartz-oracle module, and therefore the weblogic Maven profile implies the oracle profile.

 To create the downloadable distribution, invoke the package phase and the assembly:assembly plugin goal with prepare-distribution profile enabled, i.e.:

     mvn -Pprepare-distribution package assembly:assembly

-To include the quartz-oracle and quartz-weblogic artifacts in the distribution, make sure to enable the respective profiles when assembling the package, i.e.:

-    mvn -Pprepare-distribution -Poracle,weblogic,all package assembly:assembly

 How can I get started with the Terracotta Job Store?
 ==============================================================================